Cookie Consent

 Long alleged that the company had advertised the floral arrangements as "fully assembled," but upon purchasing the item, he received a do-it-yourself kit that requires customers to assemble everything by themselves.

-As stipulated in its terms of use page, which was hyperlinked at the footer of Proflowers’ web pages, Provide Commerce moved to enforce arbitration in court, stating that Long was subject to its T&Cs, including its dispute resolution clause.
+As stipulated in its terms of use page, which was hyperlinked in the website's footer sections, Provide Commerce moved to enforce arbitration in court, stating that Long was subject to its T&Cs, including its dispute resolution clause.

 However, Long denied having any knowledge of such terms, stating that he was not bound to those T&Cs because he was never aware of them, nor did he consent to them.

-After considering the facts of the situation, alongside statements from the plaintiff and defendant, the court ultimately ruled in favor of Long because there was no way to prove that he was aware of and consented to the content of the T&C page.
+After considering the facts of the situation, alongside statements from the plaintiff and defendant, the court found Long blameless because there was no way to prove that he was aware of and consented to the content of the T&C page.

 #2 DeJohn v Register.com